Thrive and extend your life with stress! With Ori Hofmekler

 Your son, for instance, your followers, people around you, your family, and yourself.
 So if you like yourself and you need yourself, you really want to desire, see it’s your top priority that, yes, in your 60s and 70s, 40 or 50 years from, you are going to be looking as good as now and in many ways even better.
 As I said before, experience combined with a healthy brain, I truly believe will increase the IQ to a level that we cannot even imagine today, truly.

-How to reduce stress -The different types of hormesis you should incorporate into your daily life to fix energy levels and increase resiliency
+The different types of hormesis you should incorporate into your daily life to fix energy levels and increase resiliency

 Ari Whitten: Yeah.
 Beautiful.
 Let me ask you on a practical level, what other types of hormesis … we’ve mentioned fasting, we’ve mentioned exercise.
 What other types of hormesis should people be aware of and incorporate into their life?